morizotter/MZRTableViewWithSwiftSample/README.md

 I write only 3 files below.
 Take a glimple how easy and less code with Swift.

-- MZRViewController
+- MZRViewController.swift
-- MZRModel
+- MZRModel.swift
-- MZRCell
+- MZRCell.swift

 You can understand the similarity of Swift to Objective-C in this project.